zcvele/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 To view stats during a call or meeting, users need to select **More actions** ...  icon at the top of the call window, and then select **Call health** near the top of the menu.

-For more information about network, audio and video metrics, see [Monitor call and meeting quality in Teams](https://support.microsoft.com/office/7bb1747c-d91a-4fbb-84f6-ad3f48e73511).
+For more information about network, audio, and video metrics, see [Monitor call and meeting quality in Teams](https://support.microsoft.com/office/7bb1747c-d91a-4fbb-84f6-ad3f48e73511).

 This feature requires Teams Desktop client 1.6.00.11166 or higher.